 Mcfee et al in their mechanism of injury listed both the injuries and their mechanisms

-Chance fractures are horizontal avulsion injuries of the vertebral bodies caused by flexion around an axis anterior to the anterior longitudinal ligament.
-The entire vertebra is pulled apart by a strong tensile force due to a failure of bony elements and leaving ligamentous structures intact.
+- Chance fractures are horizontal avulsion injuries of the vertebral bodies caused by flexion around an axis anterior to the anterior longitudinal ligament.
+The entire vertebra is pulled apart by a strong tensile force due to a failure of bony elements.

-The characteristic feature of a flexion-distraction injury is primarily tensile failure of the posterior ligamentous complex, facet capsules, and intervertebral disc or bone itself.
-Injuries rarely occur through bone alone and are most commonly the result of osseous and ligamentous failure.
+The characteristic feature of a flexion-distraction injury is primarily a tensile failure [failing under tensio] of the posterior column.
+Injuries rarely occur through bone alone and are most commonly the result of bony and ligamentous failure.

-Chance fracture represents a pure bony injury extending from posterior to anterior through the spinous process, pedicles, and vertebral body, respectively and in its true original sense, it is quite rare now.
+Classically, hance fracture represents a pure bony injury extending from posterior to anterior, is a 3-column injury and in its true original sense, it is quite rare now.

-Most of the vehicles now have a combination of shoulder and lap belts.
-With this switch, Chance fractures have become less associated with automobile injuries.
-Most Chance fractures now result from falls or crush type injuries where the thorax is acutely hyperflexed.
+Most Chance fractures now result from falls or crush-type injuries where the thorax is acutely hyperflexed.

 Presentation of Chance Fracture